dinozoom/zooMgamingspace/README.md

       <h1>A Hub for Creativity</h1>
     </header>
     <main>
       <p>Welcome to my personal website hosted on GitHub!
 My name is Dino and I am excited to share my space to promote good competition.
-Please use the navigation above to explore my website.</p>
+Please use the navigation links above to explore my website.</p>
     </main>
   </body>
 </html>